The Opportunities, The Threats, and The Solution

 Unfortunately, even as advances in AI unlock more doors for you to generate more leads with higher quality, it also opens the doors for bad-faith actors to do the opposite and tank your campaigns, leaving you chasing leads that never really existed.

 One way they are doing this is by using AI to develop more sophisticated phishing emails in order to install malware on thousands of users’ computers forming what is known as a botnet.
-From here, they can use these bots to systematically click on ads, fill out forms, even complete CAPTCHAs, all in order to generate false leads, and have you chasing your tail.
+From here, they can use these bots to systematically click on ads, fill out forms, and even complete CAPTCHAs, all in order to generate false leads, and have you chasing your tail.

 The damage to your lead generation does not end there.
 You are directly and indirectly losing out.
 This is because all of your AI targeting systems that use your leads to go after your ideal target group are now doing so with tainted data from fraudsters that are merely there to scam businesses like yours.